Changing entities

 Accessing and changing individual components

-The values of an entity’s component can be accessed and changed via the get and get_ptr methods of world.
-Here, get returns a reference, which becomes a copy of the component if stored in a local variable, and get_ptr returns a pointer, which can write into
+The values of an entity’s component can be accessed and changed via the get method of world.

 A reference to a component can be obtained as follows: